-News from the Forest
+News from The Forest

 Spring is upon us, and Mother Nature is stretching her arms wide to show us her new wardrobe.
 The leaf buds are popping, and the trees are reaching for those sun-filled days.
 What a great time of year!
-Our cool pool will be open by Memorial Day weekend, and the bikes are all tuned up for that awesome ride along Lake Shore Drive or into town.
-So we hope you can make it for a visit soon!
+Our cool pool will be open by Memorial Day weekend, and the bikes are being tuned up for that awesome ride along Lake Shore Drive or into town.
+So we hope you can make it for a visit soon.

 Sherwood Forest Cottage (pet friendly)

 May 31-June 6, June 14-20, and June 21-27.
 It goes for $1400 for the week and sleeps up to 5 people, has a full kitchen, washer/dryer, pool privileges, and is only 1 block from Lake Michigan and the public beach.
 And of course, there is still nightly availability left for this spring and fall, and yes, it’s pet friendly.
 For more info, you can visit the cottage website at Sherwood Forest Bed and Breakfast Cottage.

 Our Cottage is getting booked up for the summer, but here’s what we have left:

 Venture forth from Sherwood Forest with your own basket of goodies this summer.
 The picnic includes a fine selection of Italian meats, cheeses, and baguettes, along with fresh fruit and sweets to make your afternoon rendezvous complete.
 To wet your whistle, choose from spritzers or bottled water (vegetarian selection also available).
 Price: $55 for two.